 Your past medical expenses may seem easy, but insurance companies often argue that even the most reasonable bills are too much, or that the most straightforward medical expenses for a specific injury were not the result of this particular incident.

 Future medical expenses are determined by a number of factors.
-A few include what qualified physicians think they will need as they go through life, how much treatment you want, and oftentimes, right or wrong, we notice juries look at how much the injured person has been getting to help determine how much they will get in the future.
+A few include what qualified physicians think they will need as they go through life, how much treatment they want, and oftentimes, right or wrong, we notice juries look at how much the injured person has been getting to help determine how much they will get in the future.

 2. Pain and suffering

-This should definitely not be associated with how much medical expenses there are.
+This should definitely not be associated with how many medical expenses there are.
 If modern medicine just cannot do much for a person’s pain, the amount of money on a verdict form for pain and suffering should go up not down.

 The ways juries typically tell how much pain a person is in is by listening to the person, hearing what they have been telling their doctors, listening to a couple (we are often limited to two) people who know the plaintiff, and looking at the change in that person’s lifestyle.